All Episodes

 All right, stay right there.

-You'll get a live video walkthrough of your new mower, commercial and residential, the best residential mower produced by any company in the country, the first zero turn law mower.
+They'll get a live video walkthrough of your new mower, commercial and residential, the best residential mower produced by any company in the country, the first zero turn law mower.

 This is a family-run business now since the 60s, and they're the best at what they do.

-I'm gonna be getting my mower soon.
+I'm going to be getting my mower soon.

 Linda has hers.